-This describes the basic steps for setting up your training environment, which can be a local development machine, an on-premise GPU cluster, or cloud resources.
+Your training environment can be a local development machine, an on-premise GPU cluster, or cloud resources.
+To set up your training environment, follow the steps below.

 Step 1 - Set